eclipse-ibeji/freyja/mapping_clients/in_memory_mock_mapping_client/README.md

-# In Memory Mock Mapping Client
+# In-Memory Mock Mapping Client

-The In Memory Mock Mapping Client mocks the behavior of a mapping service from within the memory of the Freyja application.
+The In-Memory Mock Mapping Client mocks the behavior of a mapping service from within the memory of the Freyja application.
 This enables a minimal example scenario when working with Freyja.
 This library contains an implementation of the `MappingClient` trait from the contracts.

 ## Configuration